-If you plan on spending time in an RV in cold weather, it's a good idea to have a backup heating source in case the propane runs out or the furnace stops working.
-Additionally, depending on energy costs in your area, running an electric space heater in an RV may be cheaper than cheaper than heating only with propane.
+If you plan on RV living in cold weather, a backup heating source is necessary.
+You'll want something in case the propane runs out or the furnace stops working.
+Additionally, depending on energy costs in your area, running an electric space heater in an RV may be cheaper than propane.

 But is it safe?
 Read on to learn why the answer isn't necessarily as simple as “yes” or “no”.

 Safety risk of using an electric heater in an RV

 Safety is a valid concern for people hesitant to use a space heater in their RV.
 According to a report by the National Fire Protection Association, home heating systems are a leading cause of house fires, and space heaters specifically have caused a significant number of house fire deaths.

 That means space heaters carry risks no matter where you use them.

 - 3 Heating Mode: Thanks to its 3 heat settings with 600W/900W/1500W and adjustable thermostat, this premium oil filled radiator heater satisfies your different heating needs to achieve maximum comfort while working, relaxing and sleeping, etc.

 But are RV owners more at risk than homeowners when using space heaters?